microsoft/aed-blockchain-learn-content/ethereum-blockchain-dev/smart-contracts/includes/1-introduction.md

 - Familiarity with Solidity programming language
 - Visual Studio Code installed
 - Knowledge of how to download programs from the internet
-- Knowledge of how to open and navigate the command line
+- Knowledge of how to use the command line